levelhead-wiki/levelhead-wiki.github.io/source/content/tech-list/you-and-the-goods.md

 Tech demo video: [Sleepy Slipping the Ceiling](https://cdn.discordapp.com/attachments/408122851187621888/611426998392324096/2019-08-15_01-11-48.webm) - SleepyDoof

 ### Wall Jump
 Jump near a wall, throw the Package against the wall while ascending, then jump again on the Package after it bounces off the wall.
 This allows GR-18 to clear 9 tiles of height.
 Do while sprinting for a Super Wall Jump.
-This can be chained infinitely.
+This can be chained **infinitely**.

 Tech demo video: [Super Wall Jump](https://youtu.be/q7yhVDxHMjc) - Intuition Tech demo video: [Levelhead - Glossary of Advanced Techniques](https://youtu.be/m1AH-9Dm4gk?t=36) - Flan

 ### Ceiling Jump
 As GR-18 approaches a ceiling from a jump, toss the package upwards, quickly turn back to line up with the rebounding package, then jump again on the package after the package bounces off the ceiling.
 This will allow GR-18 to end up on top of outcropped ceilings.
-This can be done infinitely with the right ceiling configurations.
+This can be done **infinitely** with the right ceiling configurations.

 Tech demo level: [8127mmq | "Ceiling Super Jump" by HighChair @nvb68d](https://lvlhd.co/+8127mmq) Tech demo video: [Super Ceiling Jump](https://youtu.be/0w48iK0BhJw) - Intuition